Layona1981/Bioinfo_BMMB_852/HW9/BAM_File_E.coli.md

 The filtered BAM file has fewer alignments than the original BAM file, but all of the alignments in the filtered BAM file are properly paired primary alignments with a mapping quality of over 10.
 ```
-* Some commands and data have been generated using AI tools.